Tubao: Philippine Independence

-After 68 years, the Belgian CICM and ICM sisters handed the school administration in 1984 to the Diocese of San Fernando, La Union and the last ICM principal was Sister Cleofe Bacon who left in 1998.
+After 68 years, the Belgian CICM and ICM sisters handed the school administration in 1984 to the Diocese of San Fernando, La Union.
+The last ICM principal was Sister Cleofe Bacon who left in 1998.

-The Sancho building was damaged by the July 16, 1990 earthquake and was renovated.
+The Sancho building was damaged by the 1990 Luzon earthquake and was renovated.
 Only the first floor remains of the original building built by Father Van Nuffelen.
 The Martens building now houses the Saint Isidore School for grade school classes which was revived in the late 1990s.